Accommodations

 Students who are approved for note-taking accommodations have a number of options for receiving their accommodations.
 Different options may be preferable based on the student’s learning style, the nature of the courses, the nature of the student’s disability, or the student’s previous experience.
 These options will be discussed during your appointment if this is an accommodation appropriate for you.

 LC State complies with the Americans with Disabilities Act (ADA) in allowing use of service animals for students, staff and visitors.
-LCSC complies with the Fair Housing Act in allowing students the use of emotional support animals that are approved as an accommodation.
+LC State complies with the Fair Housing Act in allowing students the use of emotional support animals that are approved as an accommodation.
+If you are requesting an accommodation for a service/emotional support animal please apply through the Online Services portal.

 Sign language interpreters are available for students who request them.
 Contact Accessibility Services to register for services prior to requesting an interpreter.
 Interpreters may be in-person or via online video conferencing.